Commonwealth v. Dent: Trial

-In reaching his conclusion, the Judge pointed out that there are over 600 books on the subject of poker strategy and that all agree that poker is a game of skill.
+In reaching his conclusion, the judge said that there are over 600 books on the subject of poker strategy and that all agree that poker is a game of skill.
 He quoted Mike Caro's book Secrets of Winning Poker "money flows from the bad players to the good players."
 He also cited "a number of mathematical studies that link 'poker and economics.'"
 One study in particular showed that "Beginning poker players rely on big hands and lucky draws.
 Expert poker players use their skill to minimize their losses on their bad hands and maximize their profits on their big hands."

 James cited a 2005 study In Poker: Public Policy, Law, Mathematics, and the Future of American Tradition.
 The study compared the results of black jack, roulette, poker, and other forms of gambling.
 "If you ask who are the top five poker players in the world, you will receive a meaningful response because skill is a determining factor.
 But if you ask who are the top five roulette players in the world, the response is utterly meaningless: roulette is purely a game of chance...
 The collective expert opinion is unequivocal: poker is a game of skill, and in the long run, a skilled player will beat an unskilled player...
 Poker is the one and only [card] game where a skilled player may hold bad cards for hours and still win the money."

 Poker Player Alliance Executive Director John Pappas hails the decision as a key victory in legalizing online poker.
 Since the ruling, speculation has emerged on the web that online poker sites might take the US to court to overturn the Unlawful Internet Gambling Enforcement Act prohibition against online poker.
 The United States has, however, in previous litigation shown a preference to pay fines when countries sue it for trade restrictions than reverse the UIGEA.

 Ruling overturned

-The state appealed the verdict and on April 10, 2010 the state's appellate court ruled 2-1 that the game is a game dominated by luck.
+The state appealed the verdict and on April 10, 2010, the state's appellate court ruled 2-1 that the game is a game dominated by luck.
 The appellate court relied primarily upon older rulings from states with a less defined Dominant Factor Test.
 In his dissenting opinion, Judge Robert Colville did not declare poker to be a game of skill, but instead said that the Commonwealth failed to prove that poker was a game of chance.

 The state opted not to attempt a retrial...offering community service to both Walter Watkins and Diane Dent and a full expunging of the record.
 Both did 20 hours of community service.